canada-ca/canada-ca.github.io/_posts/2018-02-21-Delivering-citizen-experience.markdown

 description: Blog post by the Honourable Scott Brison, President of the Treasury Board.
 ---

-<b>Blog post by the Honourable Scott Brison, President of the Treasury Board</b>
+<b>By the Honourable Scott Brison, President of the Treasury Board</b>

 “People on their deathbed don’t say to themselves ‘I wish I had spent more time with the government!’”